Lance Schulters: Coaching career

 Schulters became the defensive backs coach at Bryant University in 2011.
 He joined the Bill Walsh Diversity Coaching Fellowship and landed a job with the Seattle Seahawks.

 Atlanta Falcons

 Schulters joined the Atlanta Falcons as a special teams intern in 2015 and eventually became a defensive assistant.

 Los Angeles Rams

 Schulters followed Raheem Morris, the Falcons' former interim head coach and Schulters' former teammate at Hofstra, to the Los Angeles Rams as a coaching fellow in 2021.
 The Rams won the Super Bowl in his first season on their staff.
 He was promoted to a role as a defensive assistant in 2022.
 He was fired on January 18, 2023.

 Atlanta Falcons

 On February 3, 2024, Schulters returned to the Atlanta Falcons to serve as a defensive assistant under coach Raheem Morris.

 Personal life

-Schulters' son, K-Shawn, is a defensive back at Villanova.
+Schulters' son, K-Shawn, played defensive back at Villanova and Monmouth.